-In a press release from September 2020,29 the European Commission noted that following the adoption of the EU Guidelines on State aid for broadband in 2013 and the General Block Exemption Regulation (GBER)30, technologies have significantly improved and users' needs have increased, requiring larger bandwidth as well as an improvement of the networks in terms of other parameters such as latency, availability and reliability.
+In a press release from September 2020, the European Commission noted that following the adoption of the EU Guidelines on State aid for broadband in 2013 and the General Block Exemption Regulation (GBER), technologies have significantly improved and users' needs have increased, requiring larger

 The Commission has therefore launched two consultations.
-The first is a public consultation,31 to check whether regulation in this field has met objectives, whether regulation have had an impact on the market and competition and whether these need to be updated in light of recent technological and market developments, as well as the new EU digital policy goals set by the "Shaping Europe's Digital Future" agenda.
-The second is a technical consultation32 to collect information on specific provisions of the Guidelines.
-Section 6 (questions 39-48), specifically address the notion of "mapping" as inserted in the
+The first is a public consultation, to check whether regulation in this field has met objectives, whether regulation have had an impact on the market and competition and whether these need to be updated in light of recent technological and market developments, as well as the new EU digital policy goals set by the "Shaping Europe's Digital Future" agenda.
+The second is a technical consultation to collect information on specific provisions of the Guidelines.
+Section 6 (questions 39-48), specifically address the notion of "mapping" as inserted in the original Guidelines.
+Both consultations are open until 5 January 2021 and results are expected in Q2/Q3 2021.